juhasev/sample-ninja-help/member-app-refer-friends-settings.md

 Controls the minimum number of days a panelist must be subscribed, before becoming eligible to refer friends.
 Leave as zero to disable.

 #### Number of completed surveys
-Controls how many surveys a referred panelist must complete, before the referee earns reward points.
-Leave as zero for immediate referee payment.
+Controls how many surveys a referee must complete, before the refered panelist is paid out.
+Leave as zero for an immediate referer compensation.

 #### Minimum days between referrals
 Controls how often an individual can refer friends.
 Enter zero to have **Refer Friends** permanently visible.